gyab/french-political-speeches-to-JSON/README.md

 ## Task list

 - [ ] Send a request by mail when a speech is not fully accessible (text missing for example)
-- [ ] Generate a RSS feed for each new feed
+- [ ] Generate a RSS feed for each new speech
 - [ ] Not generate each new JSON file from scratch, append each time instead